 His family has ultimately benefited greatly from his involvement in politics.
-Even if he has to sacrifice privacy and time, isn’t it something that all celebrities choose to sacrifice?

 Many are too quick to assume that his involvement in politics is completely altruistic.
 However, I feel that there exists a possibility that there could be other mixed motives.

-However, what I’ve noticed is that Lee Kuan Yew is definitely deeply interested in politics and governance.
+What I’ve noticed is that Lee Kuan Yew is definitely deeply interested in politics and governance.
 In fact, he is so passionate that he has served different types of governments in Singapore’s history.

 His track record which demonstrates his interest in politics includes: